Meet YOLO26: next-gen vision AI.

 Ultralytics Conda Package Visual

-This guide provides a comprehensive introduction to setting up a Conda environment for your Ultralytics projects.
+This guide walks through setting up a Conda environment for your Ultralytics projects.
 Conda is an open-source package and environment management system that offers an excellent alternative to pip for installing packages and dependencies.
-Its isolated environments make it particularly well-suited for data science and machine learning endeavors.
+Its isolated environments make it particularly well-suited for data science and machine learning work.
 For more details, visit the Ultralytics Conda package on Anaconda and check out the Ultralytics feedstock repository for package updates on GitHub.

 Conda Version Conda Downloads Conda Recipe Conda Platforms

-First, let's create a new Conda environment.
+First, create a new Conda environment.
 Open your terminal and run the following command:

 Activate the new environment: